andrenasx/Gameorama/artefacts/ebd/delivery/lbaw2133_ebd.md

 - When a comment is deleted, all replies associated with it are deleted;

-- A newly created member has a default profile picture and banner images;
+- A newly created member has a default profile picture and banner image;